 Datacom launches 'game changing' National Network

-Datacom has launched what it says is a ‘game changer’ for the Australian data centre market – a national network connecting its nine data centres providing a high performance network for customers to access digital assets, infrastructure and public cloud.
+Datacom has launched what it says is a ‘game changer' for the Australian data center market – a national network connecting its nine data centers providing a high performance network for customers to access digital assets, infrastructure and public cloud.

 Datacom says it's guaranteeing availability and throughput and customers can scale up and down on the fly, without having to maintain constant peak-level capacity and expenditure.

 Customers will be able to pay a single monthly bill for site to site connectivity, on a per Mbit/sec basis.